 - Appropriate grammar and syntax.

 Reflective Post – this post type is used to reflect more deeply and give additional context to the assignment you’ve completed.
-This type of post is required for critique posts and weekly reflections.
-Posts are graded using the following criteria:

 - A thoughtful title.

 - At least two embedded media artifacts relevant to the assignment (image, video, audio).

 - A clear statement of the post’s purpose.

 - At least two contextual links related to the post’s purpose.
 One of these links must be to a piece of research related to the completed assignment.

 - A description of the piece of related research and how it influenced/impacted your completed assignment.

 - A reflection on your process detailing how you completed the assignment.